 I have had an interest in Eastern culture for some time.
 I studied Japanese language and practiced Tae Kwan Do and Aikido in college, and read avidly on mysticism, philosophy, and Traditional Chinese Medicine.
 As a bodyworker I took classes in energy work such as Reiki and Esoteric Healing, and in Spring Forest Qigong.
-It all came together for me though when I found the Taoist Water Method approach of Bruce Frantzis and his school at Energy Arts.
-For the first time here was someone clearly and easily describing how all the things I was interested in worked and how they fit together, as well as introducing me to his system that I could begin to practice at my novice level and make slow but steady progress.
+It all came together for me when I found the Taoist Water Method approach of Bruce Frantzis and his school at Energy Arts.
+For the first time I found someone clearly and easily describing how all the things I was interested in worked and how they fit together, as well as introducing me to his system that I could begin to practice at my novice level and make slow but steady definite progress.
 The following video, and especially the meditation at the end, were what convinced me that here was someone who knew.

 In 2012 I bought a couple of Bruce's books (Opening the Energy Gates of Your Body and the Tao of Letting Go), but had a hard time knowing if I was practicing correctly.
-Then I heard Bruce say that he recommended Dragon and Tiger Qigong because it "can be practiced badly and still get 80% of the benefit".
+Then I heard Bruce say that he recommended Dragon and Tiger Medical Qigong because it "can be practiced badly and still get 80% of the benefit".
 I thought "Hey, I can practice badly!"
 So I ordered the books and DVD on Dragon and Tiger and began practicing daily in 2014.
 In 2015 I also signed up for the Training Circle that Energy Arts has online which gives a wealth of information each month, and began practicing various parts of the interwoven system in addition.
 In June of 2017 I took the two week Teacher Training intensive with Bruce in Dragon & Tiger Qigong, and was certified to teach it in 2018.

 Dragon and Tiger Qigong